-In order to eliminate unwarranted disparities in sentencing, the Commission hopes for and expects a high degree of compliance.
-We will have the opportunity during the next two and a half years -- and thereafter -- to make adjustments if necessary.
-The Commission welcomes comments and suggestions.
+Because the purpose of the guidelines is to eliminate unwarranted disparities in sentencing, the Commission hopes for and expects a high degree of compliance.
+Although the data indicate a high level of compliance since the guidelines were implemented in June 2004, the Commission encourages comments and suggestions.